falcosecurity/falco/proposals/20200828-structured-exception-handling.md

 The name of the exception links it to the rule.

 A rule exception applies if for a given event, the fields in a rule.exception match all of the values in some exception.item.
 For example, if a program `apk` writes to a file below `/usr/lib/alpine`, the rule will not trigger, even if the condition is met.

+Note that the only operator is "=" (equality).
+Although general rules conditions support a wide variety of operators including "pmatch", "startswith", "endswith", etc., the only supported operator in exceptions is equality.

 Append will be supported for exception objects.
 If append: is true, the items in the second definition will be added to the items in the earlier definition.
 For example, adding: